New Medical Gazette: Contents

 The paper specialises in topical medical materials, medical news and diverse information.
 Feature NMG was and remains that the newspaper authors write not only on medical topics.
-For example, in the newspaper there are literary page, created in conjunction with public fund "Union of writers of Moscow".
+For example, in the newspaper there are literary page, created in conjunction with public fund "Union of Writers of Moscow".

-There are famous journalists and writers among NMG’s authors — Sergei Aman, Anatoliy Baranov, Andrei Gusev, Sergei Sokurov, etc.
+There are famous journalists and writers among NMGs authors — Sergei Aman, Anatoliy Baranov, Andrei Gusev, Sergei Sokurov, etc.